ZsanettMagyar/yaml-cpp-docker/README.md

 Checkout the repository defined in the Jenkins Multibranch Job's GUI.
 Thir is the ZsanettMagyar/yaml-cpp-docker repository.

-I had to define a credential for the checkout called "github-cred".
+I had to define a credential (username-password) for the checkout called "github-cred".

 2. Docker build

-Docker build from the Dockerfile with tag "yaml-cpp-builder:0.1"
+Docker build from the Dockerfile with tag "yaml-cpp-builder:0.1" Docker login to DockerHub with credential (username-password) called "dockerhub-cred".

 3. Docker run & cp

-Runs the image built in the previous stage, and copy the "build" directory, and the created .tar.gz file to the host.
+Run the image built in the previous stage (memory limit is 500m).
+Copy the "build" directory, and the created .tar.gz file to the host.

 4. List build

-Show the copied build directory
+Show the copied "build" directory and it's files.

+5. Removing the container

+Stop and remove the running container.

-### Used Plugins
+## Used Jenkins Plugins
  - Pipeline: Multibranch
  - Credentials / Credential Binding
  - GitHub Branch Source
+ - Docker Pipeline

+ # Jenkins_job folder

+ It is not necessary for the project build, it contains:
+ 1. Multibranch Job's config.xml
+ 2. The job's console output (log).